I. General Provisions

 Cooperation with Authors

-• Authors are provided with detailed description of the review process, in case of any deviations from the described process, editors are obliged to provide an explanation to the author.
+• Authors are provided with detailed description of the review process; in case of any deviations from the described process, editors are obliged to provide an explanation to the author.

 • At the request of the author the manuscript can be removed from consideration and archived in the journal (with the consequent possibility of recovery in the queue).
-To do this, the author should contact the editor with proper request.
+To do this, the author should contact the editor with a proper request.

 Cooperation with Reviewers

 • The editorial board provides reviewers with detailed instructions on the work in the journal system.

 • The editorial board asks the reviewer to declare the presence of any possible conflict of interest before he / she agrees to review the material submitted to him / her.

 • Reviewers should objectively evaluate the quality of the manuscript, experimental and theoretical work, its interpretation and discussion, and determine whether it meets scientific standards.
 Reviewers should not use or disclose unpublished information, arguments contained in the manuscript, without the consent of the author.

 • Reviewers should treat the manuscript submitted for review as a confidential document.

 • Reviewers should adequately explain and justify their judgments so that editors and authors can understand what their critical comments are based on.